ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Configuration-introduction.md

 Sensitive information like passwords or API keys should not be stored in the configuration file in plain text.
 Instead, you can use environment variables to store this information and reference them in the configuration file.

-The following environment variables are supported by default for configurations and don't need to be defined separately in the configuration file:
+The following environment variables are supported by default for configurations and don't need to be defined separately in the configuration file.
+They default to empty values if the environment variable is not set.

 | Environment Variable                         | Description                                                                                                                                                                                                                 | Configuration Setting                                                                                |
 |----------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|